O site Study Australia está de cara nova! O conteúdo traduzido estará disponível em breve

-from microcredentials and short courses, to university subjects and full qualifications.
+From micro-credentials and short courses to university subjects and full qualifications.

-complete part of your overseas degree in Australia
+Complete part of your overseas degree in Australia

 There are some real advantages to studying online:

 Transnational education (TNE) programs are offered by Australian providers who have campuses in countries outside of Australia.
-It can also be delivered by local education providers in your home country if they have a partnership with an Australian education or training provider.

 Australian TNE can include a full qualification or studies to prepare you for entry (pathway) into an Australian qualification.
 With TNE, you can complete a full Australian qualification closer to home.
-Some TNE programs also allow you to complete part of your studies on-campus in Australia.
+Some TNE programs allow you to complete part of your studies on-campus in Australia.

 There are clear benefits to TNE:

-Virtual study tours are also available, so you can access high-quality courses and experiences, and work on group projects with students in Australia from wherever you are.
+Virtual study tours are also available, so you can access high-quality courses and experiences and work on group projects with students in Australia from wherever you are.

 Great reasons to take a summer school course or a study tour include: